-The Governing Board of All Saints' Church of England Primary School has fourteen (12) governors, as defined by its Instrument of Government.
-All Governors are volunteers and consist of 8 foundation governors and 6 representative governors.
+The Governing Board of All Saints' C.E.
+Primary School has twelve (12) governors, as defined by its Instrument of Government.
+All Governors are volunteers and consist of 7 foundation governors and 5 representative governors.

-- 1 is elected by the Deanery/Synod of West Barnet
+- 1 is elected by the Deanery/Synod of West Barnet; and

-We also have associate members of the Governing Board that serve on one or more Governing Board committees in order to bring their expertise.
+We also have associate members of the Governing Board who serve on one or more Governing Board committee in order to bring their expertise.
 They may also attend Full Governing Board meetings but are not governors.
-They are permitted to vote on the committee that they are a member of, but not permitted to vote at Full Governing Board meetings.
+They are permitted to vote on the committee of which they are a member but are not permitted to vote at Full Governing Board meetings.

-Clerk: By law, every Governing Body must have a clerk.
-The clerk’s role centres on governing body meetings – to inform governors of the meeting, prepare and distribute the agenda, write the minutes, give procedural advice at the meeting and carry out follow-up correspondence.
+By law, every Governing Body must have a clerk.
+The clerk’s role centres on governing body meetings – to inform governors of the meeting, to prepare and distribute the agenda, to write the minutes, to give procedural advice at the meeting and to carry out follow-up correspondence.

 Our current clerk is Lynne Evans.